jumpinjackie/forge-e33-mod/design/GREEN.md

 When this creature enters, you may search your library for a basic land card, put that card onto the battlefield tapped, then shuffle.
 Whenever this creature attacks, surveil 1.
 When this creature dies, create a Chroma token.
+---
+I get it's not very satisfying making maps and prepping trails while people are dying, but this prep work will pay off in the long run.
+- Fleur, Expedition 69

 2/2
 ```